FArekkusu/Cryptography-5/README.md

-# Cryptography-5-6
+# Cryptography-5-7

 This repository includes a simple server application showcasing:
 * secure user registration and login;
-* secure data storage.
+* secure data storage;
+* TLS configuration.

-Flask web framework is used as the basis for the server, for serving HTML pages, and processing the requests.
-All the logic is implemented manually.
+Flask web framework is used as the basis for the server, i.e. for serving HTML pages and processing the requests.
+TLS is also configured on the server directly.
+All the other logic is implemented manually.

 ## Secure user registration and login